US Open: Juan Martin del Potro upends Roger Federer

 Nadal did his part on Wednesday, dispatching 19-year-old Russian Andrey Rublev 6-1, 6-2, 6-2 in the afternoon quarterfinal.
 Prior to the start of del Potro's match, Nadal was asked about the possibility of playing him.

 "Juan Martin is a top player, no?"
 Nadal said.
 "It's true that when he's playing well, it's difficult to stop him.
 Probably the forehand is maybe the fastest on the tour.
 And of course to win tonight, he should be serving well.
-If he serve well and hit well his forehand, he's a player that have the chance to win against, of course, everybody.
+If he serves well and hit well his forehand, he's a player that have the chance to win against, of course, everybody.

 "If I play against him, of course I have to play my best tennis.
 I need to be very focused with my serve and play aggressive, because if you let him play from good positions with his forehand, you are dead, because he plays super-aggressive, hitting so hard."